practicusai/docs/docs/tutorial/model.md

 # Modeling with AutoML

 _This section requires a Practicus AI cloud node.
-Please visit [introduction to cloud nodes](cloud-intro.md) section of this tutorial to learn more._
+Please visit the [introduction to cloud nodes](cloud-intro.md) section of this tutorial to learn more._

 ## Loading Insurance dataset